antonioleal/silk/README.md

     silk i 'name'  --> install 'name'
     silk r 'name   --> remove name

-An launcher in installed in the programs menu that runs silk-shell, which streamlines operations.
+A launcher is installed in the programs menu for silk-shell, which streamlines operations.
 In this case you can type the commands directly at the "Silk>" prompt, for example: